dapphub/chronobank-review/review.md

 Disclaimer
 ---

-* our best attempt to review
+This document is our best attempt to review the Solidity source code for ChronoBank contract system at commit [29f8962](https://github.com/dapphub/chronobank-contracts/tree/29f89620085c7292474ea52f166fe912722e43a5).

-* make note of "scope" section
-* no system is safe until proper verification tools exist - compiler errors are still common
+It is important to note that no system is safe until proper verification tools exist.
+Solidity compiler errors are still common.

 Scope
 ---